 11 Must-Have Features in a Theme Park Ticketing System

 Theme parks and amusement venues need to provide their guests with a range of ticketing options to maximize convenience.
-Some guests might prefer to purchase tickets online before they get to the venue, others might prefer to get them at a self-service kiosk at the venue, and yet others might want to get them from the staff at the point-of-sale counter.
+Some guests might prefer to purchase tickets online, others might prefer a self-service kiosk at the venue, while others might want to purchase from a staff member at a point-of-sale counter.
 The best theme park ticketing system for your venue is one that has all these versatile options while syncing with each other in real-time.

 If you are looking for a ticketing solution for theme parks and are feeling overwhelmed by the amount of information out there, then this blog will help you get a better understanding of what’s needed.
-But before we dive into the features, let’s understand what we mean by ‘tickets’ in the context of a modern theme park or amusement venue.

 What Are Modern Theme Park Tickets?

-Theme park tickets have traditionally been strips of paper issued to guests by the venue.
+Theme Park tickets have traditionally been strips of paper issued to guests by the venue.
 The tickets have only had one use — allowing guests access to the venue.
 But modern ‘smart’ tickets usually come as waterproof wristbands or cards based on RFID, QR-code, or Barcode technology that has the ability to do so much more.

 Paired with RFID readers, these tickets can be used for more than guest entry!
 They can help your guests make cashless payments at various touchpoints across the venue — be it food and beverage or retail purchases.
-Additionally, the tickets can also be used on individual rides to deduct money, validate access, or check-in for time-based activities.
+The tickets can also be used on individual rides to deduct money, validate access, or check in for time-based activities.

-Now that we know what theme park tickets are like, let’s explore the 11 key features to look for in a theme park ticketing system.
+Now that we’ve covered different ticketing options, let’s explore the 11 key features to look for in a theme park ticketing system.
 Here are the 11 features that we will cover in this blog: